dteney/collages-dataset/README.md

 # Collages dataset
-This repository contains the dataset described in the paper [Combatting the Simplicity Bias with Diversity for Improved Out-of-Distribution Generalization](https://arxiv.org/abs/????.?????) by Teney et al.
+This repository contains the dataset described in the paper [Evading the Simplicity Bias: Training a Diverse Set of Models Discovers Solutions with Superior OOD Generalization](https://arxiv.org/abs/2105.05612) by Teney et al.

 The task is a binary classification task.
 Each image is a tiling of four blocks.
 Each block contains one of two classes from well-known datasets: MNIST, CIFAR-10, Fashion-MNIST, and SVHN.
 - In the **training data** the class in every block is predictive of the collage label.